 Once ownership rules are configured, they're applied in the following ways:

-On the Issue Details page, you'll see suggested assignees based on ownership rules matching the event you're looking at (by default, the Issue Details page shows the latest event).
-Suggested assignees can also be based on suspect commits.
-You can assign the issue to a suggested assignee by clicking on the suggestion.
+On the Issue Details page, you'll see suggested assignees based on ownership rules matching the event, and suspect commits.
+You can manually assign the issue to a suggested assignee by selecting one from the dropdown.
 An event can have multiple suggested assignees if it matches multiple ownership rules.

 You can automatically assign issues to their owners by enabling the "Auto-assign to issue owner" setting in [Project] > Settings > Ownership Rules.

-If an issue is already assigned, a new event for that issue will not re-assign the issue even if it has a different owner.
-If an issue is not assigned, but a new event has multiple owners, sentry.io assigns it to the owner(s) from the last matching rule (regardless of the rule
+If an issue has already been assigned manually, new events will not change the current assignee.
+If an issue has not been assigned and a new event has multiple owners, Sentry assigns it to the owner(s) from the last matching rule (regardless of the rule